mottaquikarim/pycontent/content/topics/list_comprehensions.md

 # List Comprehensions

 At their core, **list comprehensions** are a short-cut for transforming lists into other lists.
-Essentially, you can iterate through my_list using a condensed for-loop syntax.
+Essentially, you can iterate through my_list using a condensed for loop syntax.
 Till now, we've been fine using for loops to transform lists, but as your code gets more complicated, you'll be thankful for any short-cut!

 Here's a one-to-one comparison of the general syntax for creating a list with a `for loop` versus a `list comprehension`.
 We'll use pseudo-code here for better initial context.
 These are the key elements to note in the list comprehension: